Asian shares ease as U.S. data casts doubt on recovery

-SINGAPORE Asian shares fell and commodity-linked currencies such as the Australian dollar slipped on Friday after disappointing U.S. economic data stirred doubts about the strength of the recovery.
+SINGAPORE Asian shares slipped on Friday as disappointing U.S. economic data stirred doubts about the strength of recovery, while the yen weakened after the Bank of Japan flagged the prospect of further monetary easing to support the struggling economy.

-Renewed worries on the euro zone debt crisis also kept riskier assets under pressure, as a better-than-feared Spanish bond auction failed to allay concerns that Spain may follow Greece, Ireland and Portugal in needing an international bailout.
+The return of the euro zone debt crisis also kept riskier assets under pressure, with a better-than-feared Spanish bond auction failing to allay concerns that Spain may follow Greece, Ireland and Portugal in needing an international bailout.

-MSCI's broadest index of Asia Pacific shares outside Japan and Japan's Nikkei share average both lost 0.5 percent.
+MSCI's broadest index of Asia Pacific shares outside Japan and Japan's Nikkei share average both edged down 0.2 percent.

-"Spain is still a worry and French bond yields are back up, so the hope that the Nikkei might hit 10,000 again has pretty much vanished," said Yoshihiko Tabei, chief analyst at Kazaka Securities Co Ltd in Tokyo.

 Wall Street stocks fell 0.6 percent on Thursday, as worries about the health of the wider economy overshadowed a strong start to the corporate earnings season from the likes of Bank of America and Morgan Stanley.